 What are my responsibilities as a certified firm?

-Employ at leas one certified renovator oversee renovation, repair or painting work.
+- Employ at least one certified renovator oversee renovation, repair or painting work.

 What are my responsibilities as a certified renovator?